FGIT: Fault-Guided Fine-Tuning for Code Generation: Results

 \subsection{RQ1: Overall Effectiveness}

-In this RQ, we evaluate the effectiveness of our approach by applying it to several Instruction-tuned LLMs using their corresponding instruction-tuning datasets and assess their performance against three baselines:\\ \textit{Base Models:} We use the original instruction-tuned LLMs without any additional \appname as our base models.
+In this RQ, we evaluate the effectiveness of our approach by applying it to several Instruction-tuned LLMs using their corresponding instruction-tuning datasets and assess their performance against four baselines:\\ \textit{Base Models:} We use the original instruction-tuned LLMs without any additional \appname as our base models.
 This comparison demonstrates the absolute improvement achieved through \appname.
-Specifically, we select three representative instruction-tuned LLMs: MagiCoder$\mathcal{S}$-CL~\cite{wei2024magicoder}, MagiCoder$\mathcal{S}$-DS~\cite{wei2024magicoder} and SemCoder-S~\cite{dingsemcoder} as our base models.\\ \textit{Closed-Source Models:} We include GPT-3.5-Turbo~\cite{OpenAI2022} and GPT-4-Turbo~\cite{OpenAI2023} as the closed-source baseline.
-This comparison illustrates the performance gap between our fault-aware fine-tuned LLMs and advanced closed-source LLMs.\\ \textit{Standard-SFT Models:} We apply standard SFT on the same base models to create this baseline.
-This comparison serves two purposes: (1) to examine whether further fine-tuning on coarse-grained instruction-response mappings on their existing dataset can improve performance over the original models, and (2) to highlight the superior performance of our approach in learning fine-grained error-sensitive segments.
+Specifically, we select three representative instruction-tuned LLMs: MagiCoder$\mathcal{S}$-CL~\cite{wei2024magicoder}, MagiCoder$\mathcal{S}$-DS~\cite{wei2024magicoder} and SemCoder-S~\cite{dingsemcoder} as our base models.\\ \textit{Closed-Source Model:} We include GPT-3.5-Turbo~\cite{OpenAI2022} as the closed-source baseline to illustrate the performance gap between our fault-guided fine-tuned LLMs and the advanced closed-source LLM.\\ \textit{Standard-SFT Models:} We apply standard SFT on the same base models to create this baseline.
+This comparison serves two purposes: (1) to examine whether further fine-tuning on coarse-grained instruction-response mappings on their existing dataset can improve performance over the original models, and (2) to highlight the superior performance of our approach in learning fine-grained \ess.\\ \textit{Other Open Source Instruction-Tuned Code LLMs:} We include other instruction-tuned versions of the same base models, which are trained on additional data generated by stronger LLMs (e.g., GPT-4) in addition to Evol-Instruct.
+Specifically, we include WaveCoder-Ultra~\cite{yu2024wavecoder}, OpenCodeInterpreter\cite{zheng2024opencodeinterpreter}, and AlchemistCoder~\cite{song2024alchemistcoder}.
+This comparison aims to illustrate how the performance of the selected LLMs with \appname compares to that of current popular instruction-tuned models based on the same foundational model.

-We choose the instruction-tuning dataset evol-codealpaca-v1~\cite{luo2023wizardcoder} as our training dataset.
-This dataset is evolved from a seed dataset with GPT-4-Turbo, containing 110K high-quality data points.
+We choose Evol-instruct~\cite{wei2024magicoder}, a decontaminated version of evol-codealpaca-v1~\cite{evolalpaca}, which contains numerous high-quality instruction-following data, as our training dataset.
+This dataset is decontaminated by removing data that contain docstrings or solutions from multiple benchmarks~\cite{chen2021evaluating,austin2021program,cassano2023multipl,lai2023ds}.
+We conduct an additional decontamination of this dataset for docstrings or solutions from BigCodeBench following~\cite{wei2024magicoder}, and find no overlap.
 For MagiCoder$\mathcal{S}$-CL and MagiCoder$\mathcal{S}$-DS, this dataset is their original instruction-tuning dataset.
 For SemCoder-S, this dataset is a subset of its original instruction-tuned dataset, which is not fully open-sourced.